 Our strategy

-The MRC Population Systems Medicine Board supports mechanistic and applied research related to the physiology and pathophysiology of all the major organs and systems with the exception of the brain and the immune system.
-Our remit also reaches forward to population health and the impact of environmental factors, including the social environment, on health and development across the life course.
+The MRC Population Systems Medicine Board (PSMB) supports mechanistic and applied research related to the physiology and pathophysiology of all the major organs and systems with the exception of the brain and the immune system.
+Our remit also reaches forward to population health and the impact of environmental or extrinsic factors on health across the life course.

-We aim to develop scientific knowledge that uses systems approaches from multiple internal and external factors to understand control pathways and mechanisms, their interactions with major organs and how this manifests in health and disease.
+We aim to develop scientific knowledge that uses systems approaches from multiple internal and external factors to understand control pathways and mechanisms, their interactions with major organs and how this influences in health and disease.
+We also support the early development of interventions to support translation of research outcomes.

 - promoting integrated or systems approaches